arabelladonna/tercet/README.md

 ## Known issues

-This has only been in development since February 18th, so it has a few issues.
+This has only been in development since February 18th, so it has a few issue.

-- The aforementioned issue with post preview text length.
 - Posts are in order of most recently updated, rather than most recently created.
-This is a Linux limitation and I am currently trying to come up with a user-friendly solution that doesn't involve writing an interface for writing posts.
+This is a Unix limitation and I am currently trying to come up with a user-friendly solution that doesn't involve writing an interface for writing posts.
-- Comments aren't in chronological order.
-I am planning to fix that.

 If you have any questions or run into problems, email me at matt@mattchuranu.xyz.